 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the Organization to retain as a fund of perpetual duration.
-In accordance with GAAP, deficiencies of this nature are reported in unrestricted net assets.
+In accordance with U.S. GAAP, deficiencies of this nature are reported in net assets without donor restrictions.
 These deficiencies may result from unfavorable market fluctuations that occurred shortly after the investment of new permanently restricted contributions.
-Subsequent gains that restore the fair value of the assets of the endowment fund to the required level will be classified as an increase in unrestricted net assets.
-There were no such deficiencies as of June 30, 2018.
+Subsequent gains that restore the fair value of the assets of the endowment fund to the required level will be classified as an increase in net assets without donor restrictions.
+There were no such deficiencies as of June 30, 2019.